-The 66 symbols of a 'Header', 'Intermediate' or 'Last' block are interleaved by the modem before transmission to give protection against the effects of noise bursts and short fades.
+The 66 symbols of a 'Header', 'Intermediate' or 'Last' block are interleaved by the modem before transmission (and before the 'S' symbols are added) to give protection against the effects of noise bursts and short fades.
+The 22 symbols of a 'Station ID' Block are not interleaved.

-In receive mode, the FX919A de-interleaves the received symbols prior to decoding.
+In receive mode, the FX929A de-interleaves the received symbols after stripping out the 'S' symbols and prior to decoding.